Branimir Makanec: Career

 Establishing a cybernetics group at the university in 1962, Makanec designed a TIOSS (remote self-organizing system) robot prototype that displayed rudimentary AI behaviour like handing out the pamphlets to public.
 He spent some time in the United States in 1968 to study the computing infrastructure and was exposed to the accessibility of computers, then considered to be exclusively for the scientific and research community, to the masses.

 In 1968, Makanec established the Multimedia Center of the Zagreb University Referral Center (MMC).
 The MMC was an open type computer center intended to be used for non-numerical purposes.
-The MMC was equipped with a Hewlett-Packard HP 2000 Time-Sharing BASIC system, computer terminals, and teleprinter.
+The MMC was equipped with a Hewlett-Packard HP 2000 Time-Sharing BASIC system, computer terminals, and a teleprinter.
 The MMC, during nearly twenty years of existence, gave thousands of children and students an opportunity to learn programming and socialise with people of similar interests.

 Makanec worked for Ivasim (hr) and was part of the team responsible for the development of the Ivel Ultra.
 It was the first Yugoslav-designed personal computer.

 In 2003, the Croatian Ministry of Education and Science awarded Makanec the lifetime technical achievement award "Faust Vrancic".